Manaia River

 The single-lane SH25 bridge over the river opened in 1913.

 Manaia Forest Sanctuary

 In 1970 Waipoua Preservation Society, local artist, Rei Hamon, and Forest & Bird's Auckland Branch campaigned to protect the kauri being felled in the northern headwaters of the river.
 As a result, in February 1971, the Minister of Forests Duncan MacIntyre announced the end of all kauri milling at Manaia and the protection of a forest sanctuary.
 The 482 ha Manaia Forest Sanctuary has over 400 kauri trees and 129 species of plant have been identified.
 It is the only remaining stand of mature mid altitude kauri in Coromandel, with trees up to 2,500 years old.
-Species in the Sanctuary include Coromandel striped gecko (toropuku), Hochstetter’s and Archey’s frogs, forest ringlet butterfly (pepe pouri), painted cave weta, longfin eel (tuna), kokopu, kākā, North Island brown kiwi, kererū, tūī, korimako, piwakwaka, miromiro, silvereye, riroriro, kōtare, ruru and pipiwharauroa.
+Species in the Sanctuary include Coromandel striped gecko (toropuku), Hochstetter’s and Archey’s frogs, forest ringlet butterfly (pepe pouri), painted cave weta, longfin eel (tuna), kokopu, kākā, North Island brown kiwi, kererū, tūī, korimako, pīwakawaka, miromiro, silvereye, riroriro, kōtare, ruru and pīpīwharauroa.